Rohea/Colores/README.md

-# ReScript-Color
+# Colores

-A color manipulation library written in ReScript.
-Provides manipulation functions and internal types for different types of color values.
+A color manipulation library for ReScript, written in ReScript.
+Provides manipulation functions and internal types for different kinds of color values.

 There are also bindings to `bs-css` to make usage of this library easy with color types from it.

 ## Installation with bs-css

 ```
-yarn add @rohea/rescript-color-bs-css
+yarn add @rohea/colores-bs-css
 ```

-Then add `@rohea/rescript-color` and `@rohea/rescript-color-bs-css` to `bs-dependencies` in your `rescript.json`.
+Then add `@rohea/colores` and `@rohea/colores-bs-css` to `bs-dependencies` in your `rescript.json`.

 ## Usage with bs-css